Practical Schillinger Master Course List

 Duration: 5 hours

 This is a self-paced introduction course to the Schillinger System of Musical composition.
-There are no assignments in this introduction course.
+There are no assignments in this introductory course.
 Our course is designed to expose you to a new logical theory of music.
 At the end of this course, you will be ready to further your studies with our other course offerings.

 Duration: 6 week courses Cost: $199